Making and meeting small commitments builds trust.

 While, by its very nature, development is uncertain , the business depends on teams for some amount of reliable, predictable forecasting.
 Too little, and the business can’t plan.
 Too much, and the business has committed to longer term plans, which are at best unreliable, and also limit agility.
 Business and technology stakeholders need something in between, and that is a primary purpose of PI objectives.
 In addition to alignment, the process of setting realistic objectives also helps avoid too much Work in Process (WIP) in the system.

-PI objectives are built largely bottom as the teams estimate and identify them during PI Planning.
-They are summarized for the ART, and can then then rolled-up again to Large Solution SAFe, as shown in Figure 1.
+PI objectives are built largely bottom-up as the teams estimate and identify them during PI Planning.
+They are summarized for the ART, and can then be rolled-up to the Large Solution level (if needed), as shown in Figure 1.

 Building the Team PI Objectives